How to sell your home and make a faster, more profitable sale

-Leaning pictures and mirrors against the walls in your home is an easy interior decorating alternative to hanging them up.
+Leaning pictures and mirrors against the walls is an easy decorating alternative to hanging them up and great for those who have a fear of commitment.

 My mother, who is a natural born interior decorator, has been leaning pictures and mirrors against the walls as far back as I can remember, long before it became vogue.

-Whether you are redesigning your decor or planning to do your own home staging in preparation to selling your home, the following ideas for leaning pictures and mirrors should inspire you.
+Whether you are redesigning your home decor or planning to do your own home staging in preparation for selling your home, the following ideas for leaning pictures and mirrors should inspire you.

 Benefits of leaning pictures and mirrors